chri3i/Tinvaak2/README.md

 ## System Requirements

 2.0 of Tinvaak has been tested on a variety of machines to help better understand the system requirements of the list.
 It is aimed at mid to higher tier machines in terms of system requirements.

+ - *NOTE: T2 can be very graphically demanding so it is highly recommended to be installed on a SSD and that you have at least 16GB of RAM.
+It may be possible to run on lower spec systems, however these specs are the recommended ones.*

 Recommended Specs for 1080p:

 - 2nd Gen Ryzen (2800x) / 7th Gen Intel i5 or better
 - 16GB Ram
 - SSD
-- 6GB GPU such as GTX 1660 Super or RX 5600xt
+- 6GB GPU such as GTX 1660 Super or RX 5600xt minimum; 8GB GPU such as 5700xt or GTX 1080 recommended.

 Recommended Specs for 1440p:

 - 3rd Gen Ryzen (3600) / 9th Gen Intel i5 or better
 - 32GB Ram
 - NVME SSD
-- 8GB GPU such as RTX 3070 or RX 6700XT
+- 8GB GPU such as RTX 3070 or RX 6700XT minimum; 10GB+ GPU such as RTX 3080TI or RX 6800 recommended.

 I run the list at an average of locked 60fps with a few dips here and there at 1440p on the following specs: